 By using harmonised technical specifications, manufacturers can demonstrate the performance of their construction products in a consistent and reliable way.
 This helps to reduce the administrative burden and costs associated with testing and technical documentation and promotes fair competition within the EU.

-It is important for manufacturers to stay informed of updates and changes to harmonised technical specifications to ensure their products remain compliant with the construction product regulations and relevant EU legislation.
+It is important for manufacturers to stay informed of updates and changes to harmonised technical specifications to ensure their products remain compliant with the construction products regulation and relevant EU legislation.

 What is Declaration of Performance and how does it relate to CPR?